 Data breaches containing passwords are frequently months or years old.
 For sensitive or secure accounts, changing your password every three months to one year reduces the time that a password is relevant within a hacked data set.

 The commercial password manager, LastPass for example, has an automated password updater making the process easy.
 From their Security Challenge screen, you’ll find a section listing many services like Twitter that have an Auto-Change button.

 It’s also vital to…

 Tip 4: Stop Reusing Passwords

 Leaked usernames and password data might have come from one company.
 Still, hackers know that users are lazy, and credentials were likely used on other unrelated sites.

-The ‘S’ in our SIMPLE password checklist says to Stop Reusing Passwords.
+The ‘S’ in my SIMPLE password checklist says to Stop Reusing Passwords.
 Did you follow that advice?